The formatting and citation style for the course.

 What is synthesis?

-What is the contextual warrant?
+What is the (contextual) warrant?

-What is a test of validity?
+What is an example of kairos?

 Irrelevant or misleading "support" meant to distract.